Billycan

 A billycan is an Australian term for a lightweight cooking pot in the form of a metal bucket commonly used for boiling water, making tea/coffee or cooking over a campfire or to carry water.
-These utensils are more commonly known simply as a billy or occasionally as a billy can (billy tin or billy pot in Canada).
+It is commonly known simply as a billy, or occasionally as a billy can (billy tin or billy pot in Canada).

 Usage

 The term billy or billycan is particularly associated with Australian usage, but is also used in New Zealand, and to a lesser extent Britain and Ireland.

 In Australia, the billy has come to symbolise the spirit of exploration of the outback and is a widespread symbol of bush life, although now regarded mostly as a symbol of an age that has long passed.

 To boil the billy most often means to make tea.
 This expression dates from the Australian gold rushes and probably earlier.
 "Billy Tea" was the name of a popular brand of tea long sold by Australian grocers and supermarkets.
 Billies feature in many of Henry Lawson's stories and poems.
 Banjo Paterson's most famous of many references to the billy is surely in the first verse and chorus of Waltzing Matilda: "Waltzing Matilda and leading a waterbag", which was later changed by the Billy Tea Company to "And he sang as he watched and waited 'til his billy boiled ...".

+The billycan has seen increased international adoption amongst outdoors and Bushcraft enthusiasts in the early 21st century, a result of increased exposure through online communities.
+Modern usage ranges from examples explicitly produced and marketed as billy cans, to user adaptations of other metalware into pots with bail handles, intended to be suspended over an open fire.